amancsingh/Player_Performance_Predictor/README.md

-Player Performance Predictor and Optimal XI Recommender Overview
+Player Performance Predictor and Optimal XI Recommender
+1. Overview

 Player Performance Predictor is a data-driven machine learning system designed to predict cricket player performance under specific match conditions and recommend an optimal playing XI using contextual analytics and constrained optimization.

-The project addresses a key limitation of traditional sports analytics: reliance on historical averages and subjective judgment.
+The project addresses a major limitation of traditional sports analytics: reliance on historical averages and subjective judgment.
 Instead, it uses context-aware machine learning models trained on ball-by-ball data to generate probabilistic performance ranges and translate them into actionable selection decisions.

 This project was developed as a final year B.Sc.
 Computer Science capstone project and demonstrates end-to-end implementation of data engineering, machine learning, backend development, and algorithmic optimization.

-Problem Statement
+2. Problem Statement

-Player selection in cricket is often influenced by:
+Player selection in cricket is often influenced by the following limitations:

 Career averages without context
+Traditional metrics ignore venue, opposition, and match conditions.

-Recent performance bias
+Recency bias
+Selection decisions overvalue the most recent match.

+Subjective intuition
-Human intuition and subjective judgment
+Human judgment introduces inconsistency and bias.

-These approaches fail to consider:
+These approaches fail to adequately consider:

-Venue-specific performance
+Venue-specific performance history

 Opposition-specific matchups